pharmaverse/admiraldev/tests/testthat/_snaps/assertions.md

       example_fun(dataset = my_data, var = USUBJID)
     Condition
       Error in `example_fun()`:
       !
-Column "USUBJID" in data frame `dataset` must be a date or datetime, but is a character vector.
+Column "USUBJID" in dataset `dataset` must be a date or datetime, but is a character vector.

 # assert_date_vector Test 90: error if `arg` is NULL and optional is FALSE